 - Under what circumstances can you use it?

 Even in places where it is legal to buy or carry it, there are certain specifications (eg. percentage of the active component) that will determine which specific product you can carry.

 Likewise, guns are illegal to own or carry in most of Europe unless you have a license and a genuine reason for needing it (eg. hunting) and you could get severely fined or even jail time for breaking the law.

-Most weapons and self-defense tools (pepper spray, azer, guns, etc.) will have to go in your checked in luggage while other items you can use for self-defense which are not lethals (tactical pens, umbrellas, etc.) can go in the cabin.
+In general, weapons and self-defense tools (eg. pepper spray, tazer, guns, etc.) that are designed to cause harm will have to go in your checked in luggage while other items that are designed for other purposes, are not lethal, but can be used for self-defense (eg. tactical pens, umbrellas, etc.) can go in the cabin.

 The tools’ features and utilities

-Always understand the features and functionalities of a tool so you can assess if they will be useful in the situations you foresee you could use them.
+Always understand the features and functionalities of a self-defense tool so you can assess if it will be useful in the situations you foresee you could use them.